STAGE 16 – WHITTLE-LE-WOODS to PRESTON

 DIVERSION

-Unfortunately there is a temporary (Hopefully?!) diversion to the Lancashire Way when we pass under the M6 Motorway on the A49 just shortly after Cuerden Hall.
-The route from this point went into fields and headed west down to Stoney Lane and then north along Old School Lane and then Todd Lane to pick up the Old Tramway.
-However, this area, known as Cuerden Green at the end of the M65, is now being developed into a major employment and retail zone, including a new Ikea store.
+Unfortunately, there are temporary (Hopefully?!) diversions to the Lancashire Way on this Stage.
+Firstly we can no longer pass through the grounds of Cuerden Hall.
+Secondly, when we pass under the M6 Motorway on the A49 just shortly after Cuerden Hall, the route from this point went into fields and headed west down to Stoney Lane and then north along Old School Lane and then Todd Lane to pick up the Old Tramway.
+However, this area, known as Cuerden Green at the end of the M65, is now being developed into a major employment and retail zone, including a new Ikea store ( no longer – they have pulled out!).
 Whilst it initially appears as if the path is still open the way is barred by metal fencing just before Stoney Lane.
 I hope that the route will be re-opened as it was undoubtedly the best way to pick up the Tramway, which is the ideal route back into Preston.
 It prolonged the rural nature of the walk, avoiding the retail and industrial development of southern Bamber Bridge, and then followed a quiet and pleasant road through Lostock – Todd Lane.
 The alternative now involves following the National Cycle Route No 55 through the south of Bamber Bridge – Please see below for details.
+Finally the Tramway across the Ribble has now been demolished and we therefore have to use the next bridge down the river.

 ROUTE DESCRIPTION